namesys-eth/ccip2-eth-resources/docs/README.md

 ### Security

-To ensure secure record resolution, records must be signed by either the owner of a domain or a domain-specific signer (called `approvedSigner`) set by the owner.
-The `approvedSigner` may be stored on-chain or off-chain by the owner in the CCIP2 contract.
-Upon each resolution, CCIP2 resolver verifies the signature against on-chain and/or off-chain `approvedSigner`, aka on-chain signer and/or off-chain signer approved by the owner.
+To ensure secure record resolution, records must be signed by a domain-specific signer (called `approvedSigner`) set by the manager of a legacy ENS or the owner of a wrapped ENS.
+The `approvedSigner` may be stored on-chain or off-chain by the manager (of a legacy ENS) or the owner (of a wrapped ENS) in the CCIP2 contract.
+Upon each resolution, CCIP2 resolver verifies the signature against on-chain and/or off-chain `approvedSigner`, aka on-chain signer and/or off-chain signer approved by the manager/owner of the legacy/wrapped (sub)domain.

 ## Resolver Function → JSON Mapping